terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/deploy-arch-ibm-slz-roks-quickstart.md

 {: toc-use-case="Cybersecurity"}
 {: toc-version="5.16.0"}

 The QuickStart variation of the Red Hat OpenShift Container Platform on VPC landing zone deployable architecture creates a fully customizable Virtual Private Cloud (VPC) environment in a single region.
-The solution provides a single OpenShift cluster in a secure VPC for your workloads.
+The solution provides a single Red Hat OpenShift cluster in a secure VPC for your workloads.
 The QuickStart variation is designed to deploy quickly for demonstration and development.

 ## Architecture diagram
 {: #ra-roks-qs-architecture-diagram}